 Find the frame

 I was very lucky that my mum had an unloved wooden frame in our shed that I could use for this project, but I know that she had previously found this in a charity shop for a few pounds.
 It originally had some clear shelves inside but we just slid those out.
+Check out my post about the best charity shops in West London to give you some idea of where you could head to find something similar yourself.

 Make sure that the frame is strong and can securely be propped up against a wall, once the doughnuts are hung on the frame it will be fairly weighty so this is important.